 The important thing here is that eBay will not alter photos provided to them in this manner, neither to resize or add their logo.
 The only exception is with Gallery Pictures -- eBay will create their own thumbnail sized versions of your photos no matter how you provide them.
 But, at least, they will not add an eBay logo.
 That helps a little because the more that is done to a photo beyond your control the more it is likely to suffer visual quality loss.

-The photo that you provide to eBay will displayed in two places on the eventual auction page: In full size underneath your item description and in a small size up above the item description.
-With the Self Hosting option eBay also provides for an additional 5 photos to be displayed, along with the first one chosen, as a slide show in the same small size up above the item description.
+The photo you provide to eBay will be displayed in two places on the eventual auction page: In full size underneath your item description and in a small size up above the item description.

 When your photos are stored with EAPH.com hosting you may display them in the body of your eBay pages in whatever size and quantity you desire.
 It's easier than you may think and completely avoids the need to pay ANY eBay picture hosting fees.